am-eskandari/comp2216-user-guide-project/docs/using-formulas.md

 ## Overview

-In this section, you will learn how to format and work with **[formulas in Microsoft Excel](https://support.microsoft.com/en-us/office/overview-of-formulas-in-excel-ecfdc708-9162-49e8-b993-c311f47ca173)**.
-Excel formulas enable you to perform calculations, manipulate data, and automate tasks within your spreadsheets.
+Next, you will learn how to work with **[formulas in Microsoft Excel](https://support.microsoft.com/en-us/office/overview-of-formulas-in-excel-ecfdc708-9162-49e8-b993-c311f47ca173)**.
+Excel formulas helps you easily calculate, and manipulate data within your spreadsheets.
 Mastering Excel formulas can significantly improve your productivity and efficiency when working with data.

 ## Basic Formula Syntax